AshleyFeijoo/Friend-Finder/README.md

 * Friend Finder is a survey-based match-making application.
 Friend Finder's algorithm calculates your closest match based on survey answers.

+* When a user's Friend-Match is found, their name and photo will be presented.

-*Friend Finder is deployed to Heroku.
+* Friend Finder is deployed to Heroku.

 ### Dependencies